Gregory Porter: Soul Connections

 Maybe you’ve observed the way he stands on stage – an ex-linebacker, an amiable bear of a man – and eases into his set, moving through one after another of those deeply personal songs he composes about the irrepressible strength of love.
 He is preaching, really, and it doesn’t take long before the audience begins to shout back at him – something that rarely happens these days at a jazz concert.
 Or the crowd will sit so quietly that you can hear the silence, because his listeners are touched by the undeniable power of Porter, who learned to sing in the “dusty-board churches” of Bakersfield, Ca., where his late mother, Ruth, was pastor of a storefront mission that backed onto an alley.
 The family – Gregory, his seven brothers and sisters, and their mother – would pray for hours on end.
 “And of course prayer in the black church is not only a matter of `Our Father, who art in heaven,’” he explains.
 “Because you’re on your knees and you’re making these noises – it’s like moaning and wailing and praying in song,” he says, and demonstrates, his voice rising to a sanctified moan.
 “And it’s very musical, and absolutely that comes into my music, into a lot of the intervals and in-between-spaces of my music.
 It is the essence of who I am.”

-You will experience that essence at SFJAZZ when Porter and his band perform four shows (Dec.
-8-10) to close out a lengthy stretch of programs devoted to the art of song – featuring such other leading vocalists of the day as Dianne Reeves (Nov.
-30-Dec.
-3) and Kurt Elling (Dec.
-7).
+You will experience that essence when Porter sings the timeless songs of his greatest influence, Nat “King” Cole, at Davies Symphony Hall on August 18, 2018, accompanied by the Bay Area’s own Magik*Magik Orchestra under the direction of Vince Mendoza.
 Porter will explore the songbook he’s been developing ever since Water, his debut album, was released in 2010.
 It alerted the jazz world to this late bloomer, now 46, whose autobiographical songs speak of bittersweet romances, along with memories of his mother and the music of his childhood – Mahalia Jackson, the Mississippi Mass Choir and, notably, Nat King Cole.
-He may sing about racism and resistance: “1960 What?” directly evokes Detroit in 1967, but might as well be about Ferguson in 2014.
+He may sing about racism and resistance: “1960 What?” directly evokes Detroit in 1967, but it might as well be about Ferguson in 2014.
 That song – hell, all his songs – have a way of connecting to listeners regardless of whether they self-identify as jazz fans; Porter is about the big beat, hand-clapping grooves.
 He manages to reference an entire tradition, from Joe Williams to Marvin Gaye and the political appeals of Gil Scott-Heron.
 Eschewing slick productions – Donny Hathaway’s “Live” is his favorite album – he strives, as people used to say, to “keep it real,” which may explain why the songs on his GRAMMY-winning Liquid Soul have been streamed upwards of 100 million times.

 I do feel some parts of my music, the timbre of my voice – it brings a certain soulfulness and healing to people.